SoftwareAG/c8y-docs/content/edge/remote-connectivity-bundle/accessing-the-edge-appliance-remotely-through-vnc.md

 2. Connect to the endpoint.
 See [Connecting to endpoints](/cloud-remote-access/using-cloud-remote-access/#connecting-to-endpoints).

-The connection to the Edge appliance is established and the GUI appears for the Edge appliance.
+The connection to the Edge appliance is established and the UI appears for the Edge appliance.
 Right-click in the screen to open the desktop components **xterm** and **firefox**.

 <img src="/images/edge/edge-vnc-gui-screen.png" alt="Edge VNC" style="max-width: 75%">